shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Quick tutorial to deploy your ML models using FastAPI and Docker"
-subtitle: "Just a quick and dirty tutorial to set up a small scale deployment for your ML or DL model"
+subtitle: "Just a quick tutorial to set up a small scale deployment for your ML or DL model"
 authors: ["Shreyansh Singh"]
 tags: [ml, deployment, web]
 categories: [Machine Learning]